 - The mount must not require authentication.

-- The NFS server must support NFS v3.
+- The NFS server must support NFS v3 or v4.

 - If using a Windows NFS server, allow unmapped user UNIX access (by UID/GID).

 - Verify that you are logged in to the vRealize Log Insight web user interface as a user with the Edit Admin permission.
 The URL format is https://log-insight-host, where log-insight-host is the IP address or host name of the vRealize Log Insight virtual appliance.